Take the City's Morse Park Pool Survey!

 Section 1.
 One Vote Per Household.

-To ensure equitable representation, voting power is strictly limited to one (1) vote per household unit.
+To ensure equitable representation, voting power across all general neighborhood matters is strictly limited to one (1) vote per household unit.

 Section 2.
 Resident Priority.